Mayra Verónica: Cover girl

 FHM, the top men's magazine of the time, contacted Veronica's publicist to ask for a feature spread on their magazine.
 Veronica agreed and after mail requesting her return, she went on to appear on the cover of the FHM exclusive collection book, which included top sex symbols of the decade such as Pamela Anderson, Eva Longoria, and Carmen Electra.
 From 2004 to 2010, Mayra Verónica made FHMs "Sexiest Women in the World" list six years in a row.
-She was featured on other covers for FHM, Maxim, Edge, GQ, Cosmo, Shape and over 100 other national and international covers.
+She was featured on other covers for FHM, Billboard Magazine, Maxim, Edge, GQ, Cosmo, Shape, and over 100 other national and international covers.
 Her popularity on such covers made her website one of the top traffic websites, with more than 4 million hits biweekly.

-With her popularity came email from soldiers stationed in Iraq asking for her posters and, by now, famous calendars.
+With her popularity came emails from soldiers stationed in Iraq asking for her posters and, by now, famous calendars.
 Veronica's management sent a care package of approximately 5000 posters.
 Shortly thereafter, the military named her the favorite pin-up girl for the US Marines and the USO asked her to tour with the troops.